-A dental implant is widely considered to be the best solution for a missing tooth because it integrates into the jawbone, which prevents bone loss and gum recession in addition to providing you with a new tooth.
-There’s also no need to alter adjacent teeth for support.
+A dental implant is widely considered to be the best solution for a missing tooth because it integrates into the jawbone, which prevents the bone loss and gum recession that usually occurs after you lose a tooth.
+Because implants continue to stimulate the jawbone, it will retain its youthful shape, and you can avoid that older, sunken look.
+Unlike with a traditional bridge, there’s also no need to alter adjacent teeth for support when you replace a tooth with a dental implant.
 The more teeth that are left unchanged, the better as far as your overall oral health is concerned.
-And, they have an extremely high success rate for dentists and patients around the world, averaging above 95%.

 Are Dental Implants Right For You?

 Dr. Shahrestany would highly recommend dental implants for patients missing any number of teeth, as a variety of restorations can be securely attached the prosthetic roots to replace one or multiple teeth at the same time.
 Before the treatment can begin, she will perform a brief oral exam, checking to see if you have any outstanding dental issues or a thin jawbone that could make implant placement more difficult.
 She can help you address any obstacles so you are ready for the procedure and safely able to rebuild your smile.

 As we touched on above, a single, custom-made porcelain crown can be directly attached to an implant to fill in the gap in a patient’s smile.
 Dr. Shahrestany personally designs all of our implant restorations herself so that they blend seamlessly with the rest of a patient’s teeth.
 Unlike a partial denture or bridge, this type of restoration is able to stand firm on its own and not put stress on the surrounding teeth and gums, leading to a result that’s great for both your appearance and oral health.